 I was a bit more informed this time round, and she has a better website so it was much easier to find her.
 Most people are still very hush-hush about the treatments they get, so I had to go back to Google to research local, medically qualified practitioners.

-What’s your top tip for selecting a Botox practitioner?
+What’s your top tip for selecting a practitioner?

-Why is Botox still so controversial, and is this attitude changing?
+Why are injectables still so controversial, and is this attitude changing?

 I hope it's going to change.
 I think it is changing with younger people.
 If you're in the 18-28 age group, you've been exposed to these treatments much more than someone who is maybe 35-40, so it's more normal.
 But the older you are, the less treatments are discussed.

-But I think there definitely seems to be some unwritten rule that women aged 35+ just don't discuss treatments like Botox, fillers or Profhilo.
-Whereas, people seem more open about chemical peels.
-It’s injectables that carry a stigma, which is strange.
+But I think there definitely seems to be some unwritten rule that women aged 35+ just don't discuss treatments like wrinkle relaxing treatments, fillers or Profhilo.
+Whereas, people seem more open about chemical peels or laser hair removal.
+It’s injectables that carry a stigma, which I find strange.

-Do you talk to your friends about getting Botox?
+Do you talk to your friends about getting treatments?

 Yes.
 I think I'm probably unusual in the sense that I'm happy to discuss what I've had done.
-I've not had loads done - I've had chemical peels, liquid rhinoplasty, microblading - and I would never say never about getting a treatment, whereas some people are very vociferous and say, "Oh my gosh, I would never have Botox in my face.”
+Over the last 5 years, I've had chemical peels, liquid rhinoplasty, microblading, microneedling, anti-wrinkle treatments, skin boosters, dermal filler - and I would never say never about getting a treatment, whereas some people are very vociferous and say, "Oh my gosh, I would never have 'THAT' injected into my face.”

 I think you just need to be open and do your research, and as long as it's in your comfort zone, people should be able to do whatever they choose to do with their faces.